Landmine Row: How To Do, Muscles Worked and Variations

 Best Variations of Landmine Rows

-We highly recommend you try other variations of T bar landmine rows for an intense workout that will work your upper body harder and recruit your core and lower body muscles more.
+We highly recommend trying other variations of T-bar landmine rows for an intense workout that will work your upper body harder and recruit your core and lower body muscles more.

 It should be noted that there are other ways to do a single-arm row with a landmine.
 This one positions the landmine to your parallel rather than side with your body.

-1. Stand parallel to the bar with the end of the barbell at your left side.
+1. Stand parallel to the bar with the end of the barbell on your left side.

-2. Your feet should be hip width apart.
-Get into a bent over position by shooting your hip back (hinge), bending at your knees slightly, and leaning your torso forward.
+2. Your feet should be hip-width apart.
+To get into a bent-over position, shoot your hip back (hinge), bend your knees slightly, and lean your torso forward.
 Your spine should be straight.

 2. Meadows Row

-This exercise is designed to target your lats, traps, and rear delts.
-If done correctly, it will make small tears in your muscles that will heal and make your muscles stronger and bigger.
+This exercise targets your lats, traps, and rear delts.
+If done correctly, it will cause small tears in your muscles that will heal and make them stronger and bigger.

 It is an excellent exercise for isolating each side of the back to build a balanced physique and quality strength.